dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 `:account` | `integer` | The account id
 `:zone` | `string` | The zone name
-`:record` | `integer` | The record id
+`:record` | `integer` | The record id `integrated_zones` | `array` | Optional set of IDs identifying the integrated zones linked to this DNSimple zone that the record should also be deleted in.
+If not specified, the record deletion will be applied to all integrated zones that support the record type.
+Pass in an empty array to indicate that the record deletion should not be applied to any integrated zones.

 ### Example